codesandbox/codesandbox-client/standalone-packages/react-sandpack/README.md

 ```

 In most of the cases, you will want to pass custom code/files to the sandpack
 instance.
-For this, you can use the `setup` prop.
-If both `template` and `setup`
+For this, you can use the `files` prop.
-are provided, the two are merged, with the `setup` values having higher
-priority.

 The `code` you pass should be pre-formatted: